dugokontov/til/raspberry-pi/printing-server-hp-1018.md

 ```
 Restart raspberry.

-3. Install printer as network printer from Ubuntu or Linux.
+3. Install printer as network printer from Linux or Windows.